thales-fukuda/homepage/README.md

 ## shortcuts
 The search field has some shortcuts to popular websites.

-- y: for YouTube
+- y: YouTube
-- f: for Facebook
+- f: Facebook
-- r: for Reddit
+- r: Reddit
-- g: for GitHub
+- g: GitHub

 ### Exemple
 > y:funny videos

 Will search "funny videos"on YouTube.

-##to-do
+## to-do
 - Implement customization for the links below and the search shortcuts.